GDGYGO/GDG/README.md

 Further instructions are given if you read the "About" section of the program, but I'll say it anyway:

 - pick GDG.jar or GDG.exe
-- put in your EDOPRO "deck" folder
+- put it in your EDOPRO "deck" folder
 - double click it
 - click on "Make a random deck!"
 - done!